WHO experts advise against travel or trade bans on Ebola-hit Africa

 "States should ensure that they are proportionate and evidence-based and that accurate information, essential services and commodities, including food and water, are provided to the affected populations."

-WHO advisers earlier recommended the screening of travellers departing Ebola-affected countries from airports and ports.
+WHO advisers earlier recommended the screening of travelers departing Ebola-affected countries from airports and ports.

 The committee, composed of some 20 experts who advise WHO Director-General Margaret Chan, declared on Aug.
 8 that the epidemic constituted a public health emergency of international concern.
 The medical charity Medecins Sans Frontieres has warned since late March that the outbreak, which began in the remote Gueckedou area of southeastern Guinea, is "unprecedented".